OutSystems/docs-product/src/ref/apis/lifetime-deployment/rest-api-authentication.md

 1. Click **Continue** to confirm that you want to generate a new token, and that you’re fully aware that the previous token will be revoked/deprecated and will no longer work.

-A new token will be generated and displayed for the current service account.
-Take note of the generated token, since it will not be shown again.
+A new token is generated and displayed for the current service account.
+Take note of the generated token as it will not be shown again.